ossf/wg-securing-software-repos/docs/package-deletion-policies.md

 ## Deletion Alternatives

-There are a number of reasons that a person would want to delete a package.
-Package deletion is a good solution for some of those reasons (publishing the wrong package, making a typo, experimenting with the package manager), but not necessarily for others.
+Once we've considered all the decision criteria for whether an author should be allowed to delete their package, it is clear that there are pain points for package authors that are not well addressed by allowing for a package to be deleted.

 What if a package (or version series) is no longer in active development?
-What if a specific version has a security issue?
+What if a specific version is unstable?
 In these cases, the community should be informed of the issues, and possibly prevented from using a specific version, but deleting the package outright is not a tenable solution.
-So what can package managers do in these cases?
+These cases require a little more flexibility for users and a comprehensive package deletion policy will provide some more nuanced alternatives to deleting a package.

 ### Yanking

-"Yanking" refers to soft deleting a compromised package version.
+Yanking is a way to deprioritize an installer's preference for a given release.
-The version still exists, but by marking the version as yanked, installers will ignore the version unless it is the only release that matches a version specifier.
+When a package author yanks a version, the version still exists in the package registry but installers will ignore the version unless it is the only release that matches a version specifier.
-If the yanked version is explicitly required, it will be installed and will not break the build.
+If a user explicitly requires a yanked version, it will be installed and will not break the build.
-Maintainers should consider yanking a release if it is broken, unstable, or contains a very severe vulnerability.
+Package authors should consider yanking a release if it is broken, unstable, or contains a very severe vulnerability.
 Yanking will not completely guarantee that no one is using the yanked version, but it will reduce the installer preference to install it.
 If an ecosystem allows for version yanking, it is best practice to also allow maintainers to provide a reason.
 Users who are explicitly requiring the yanked version can then appropriately prioritize moving to a non-yanked version.